CynthiaKiconco/HotelRoomReservationSystem-Group10/README.md

 # Project Description
 ## 1. Models
-The five models used are customer, room type, room, reservation and payments The customer model represents a guest or customer in the system with fields first_name, last_name and email.
+The five models used are customer, room type, room, reservation and payments.

+The customer model represents a guest or customer in the system with fields first_name, last_name and email.
 The customer model is connected to the Reservation model where a customer can have multiple reservations.

 The roomtype model represents the different types of rooms available in the hotel e.g., single, double and suite, with fields type_name and description.
 The RoomType model is connected to the Room model, where each room type has a specific price, room number, availability, etc.

 The room model represents a specific room in the hotel with fields room_number, room_type, price_per_night and is_available.
 The Room model is connected to the RoomType model, where each room is of a specific type.
 It also relates to Reservation, where a room can have multiple reservations.

 The reservation model represents a booking made by a customer for a specific room with fields customer, room, check_in and check_out.
 The reservation model is connected to both Customer and Room models, indicating which customer booked which room.
 It also has a one-to-one relationship with the payment model, where each reservation has a corresponding payment.

 The payment model represents the payment details for a reservation with fields reservation, amount, payment_date and status.
 The payment model is connected to the reservation model where each reservation has one corresponding payment.

 ## 2. Views
 ## 3. Serialziers
 ## 4. URLs